nicanor-jay/isorama/README.md

 # \~isorama\~

 The website for my portfolio.
-During development it will go from a basic website, to a **iso**metric dio**rama**
+During development it will go from a website, to a **iso**metric dio**rama**